 Another great way to reduce the amount of fuel and resources you use in your move is to get everything to your new place in one trip.
 This applies particularly when you’re moving to a new home that is relatively close to your old one.
 It can be tempting to take a bunch of trips back and forth rather than renting a large moving truck.
 But all those trips add up in gas, emissions and time.
 The decluttering step above will help you pare down your belonging to the essentials.
 Once you have done this, you can then shop for the right truck so that everything fits in one trip.

 There’s also the option of working with a professional mover, who will ensure that everything goes in one trip.
-The movers will know how to pack the truck efficiently so that there is no wasted space, and they will know exactly what size truck is needed.
+The movers will know how to pack the truck efficiently so that there is no wasted space, and they will know exactly what size truck is needed, you can get man and van quotes and see for yourself how affordable they are.
 Professionals won’t use a bigger truck than is necessary because that costs them money, and they won’t use a smaller truck because the extra trips will cost them money.
 Their efficiency will also help to reduce environmental impact.

 Moving may be necessary, but it doesn’t have to make a huge impact on the environment or your finances.
 Taking these steps will help you pare back your use of resources, as well as help you to save money on your move.